- Editorial and peer-review principles ⟩

 Editorial and peer-review principles

-The purpose of Algebraic Statistics is the advancement of mathematics.
+The purpose of the Tunisian Journal of Mathematics is the advancement of science.
 Editors evaluate submitted papers strictly on the basis of scientific merit with the help of peer review reports, without regard to authors' nationality, country of residence, institutional affiliation, gender, ethnic origin, religion, or political views.
 Editors are not involved in decisions about papers which they have written themselves.

 The journal follows a single-anonymized peer-review process (the names of the reviewers are hidden from the author).

 Details on the peer-review process, including the responsibilities of editors, reviewers, and the journal, can be found here.

 Complaints and appeals should be directed to the journal's scientific editor, who will address the issue in consultation with members of the editorial board.